 The resale price method compares the gross profit margin earned on the transfer prices to other transactions by the corporation with nonrelated parties.
 If those transactions do not exist, then the comparison is made with resellers in a similar business selling to unrelated parties.

-The cost-plus method adds the profit percentage made on uncontrolled transactions that are similar to the cost of the controlled transactions to determine if the corporation is charging a normal profit.
+The cost-plus method adds the profit percentage made on uncontrolled transactions to the cost of similar controlled transactions to determine if the corporation is charging a normal profit.
 So, for instance, if a company sells blue widgets to an uncontrolled corporation at a 25% profit margin and the cost for producing red widgets that is sold to a subsidiary of the corporation is $100, then the transfer price of $100 plus a 25% profit margin will yield the transfer price of $125.

 Comparable Profits Method